Ghostbear99/Calculator/README.md

   Output: Prints out the value globalmath

-  -----WIP-------

- Quadratic: The calculator will be able to do the quadratic equation

- Graphing: Allow the user to enter in a standard form equation and the calculator will draw the graph

-  Inteface: Make a JavaFX Interface
+  Inteface: Has a JavaFX Interface